MrUnknownDE/utools/README.md

 ### Option 2: Building Images from Source

-If you want to modify the code or build the images yourself:
+If you want to modify the code or build the images yourself, the project is now split into a build and a run configuration.

 1.  **Clone the Repository:**
     ```bash